dusadvarshit/mlutils/README.md

 A modular, production-ready machine learning workflows library for general purpose modeling on tabular dataset.

 This repository combines best practices in machine learning engineering — data acquisition from kaggle , data pre-processing, model training and evaluation, tracking with MLflow, and rigorous code quality with pre-commit hooks and unit testing.
-The final working package can be installed as .whl binary and is shared along with the github repo.
+The final working package can be installed as .whl binary and can be built with simple commands after cloning this github repo.

 ---